anjanadevanand/toyWGN/README.md

 ### 1. Basic elements of setting up a package, including naming, directory structure and so forth.

-> Naming: Can contain letters, numbers and periods.
+> __Naming:__ Can contain letters, numbers and periods.
 It must start with a letter and cannot end with a period.
 Wickham recommends against using periods to avoid confusion with the names of S3 methods.
+He also recommends against using a mix of uppercase and lowercase letters - since it makes the package name hard to remember and type.
 >
-> Directory Structure inside the top-level directory
+> Directory Structure inside the top-level directory __package_name/__
-> __package_name/__
+>
 > __R/__ - contains code in *.R files
+>
 > __tests/__
+>
 > __data/__ - contains *.rda files that are to be distributed with the package
+>
 > __man/__ - contains *.Rd files for documentation of package, functions and data.
 These files may be written manually or created using roxygen2.
+>
 > __inst/__ - can contain any files.
+Typically contains copyrights and citation files.
 The contents of this directory will be recursively copied to the top-level directory after installation.
 So the filenames in this directory should be distinct from the original contents of the top-level directory.
+>
+> __src/__ - contains *.cpp files
+>
+> Other directories: __demo/__,  __exec/__, __po/__, __tools/__, __vignettes/__

 ### 2. Include detailed documentation.
 What forms of documentation should accompany the code (e.g. help files, readme files, vignettes, comments)?
 Can you implement roxygen and rmarkdown?

 > Write .Rd files in the man/ directory of the package
 > roxygen2: can be used to create *.Rd files in the man/ directory for documentation.
 These files are used for documentation of the package, functions, and data. roxygen2 turns specifically formatted comments into .Rd files.
 It can also manage NAMESPACE and the Collate field in DESCRIPTION.

-_Note1_: The subscripts and superscripts in equations are not rendered correctly, need to look into this.
+_Note1_: The subscripts and superscripts in equations are not rendered correctly using roxygen2, need to look into this.

 _Note2_: Add NULL after @import or @importFrom roxygen comments, if these comments are used at the beginning of the file, separate from the comment block for a function.

+*yet to look into vignettes

 ### 3. Think about how you store data in the package (hint: there are at least two directories in the package where you can store data).
 Are there situations where JSON or YAML formats are useful for including as part of an R package?
+In foreSIGHT there are a number of ‘data’ categories that are hard-coded within functions (e.g. default parameter values) and I’m wondering whether this should be separated out from the function and included as a distinct file.

 > Data may be stored in four directories in a package:
 >
 > __1. data/__
 > Directory to store data that is to be released as part of the package.
 Data files should not typically exceed 1 MB in size for CRAN release; must be optimally compressed.
-The data has to be stored in RData files containing a single object with name same as the filename.
+Wickham recommends that the data be stored in RData files containing a single object with name same as the filename.
 >
 > Can use the command `usethis::use_data(data1, data2)` to create data1.rda and data2.rda files in the data directory.
+>
+> Other types of data files this directory may contain as per the CRAN manual: "plain R code (.R or .r), tables (.tab, .txt, or .csv, see ?data for the file formats).
+Note that R code should be if possible “self-sufficient” and not make use of extra functionality provided by the package, so that the data file can also be used without having to load the package or its namespace: it should run as silently as possible and not change the search() path by attaching packages or other environments"
 >
 > __2. R/sysdata.rda__
 > To store data that is not available to the users of the package.
 This is the place to keep data that the functions in the package need.
 The function objects are created at installation, and these files are not required thereafter.
 >